 Work done by essentially every City department touches on business support and economic development.
-Some of this work and/or these investments directly support local businesses, while others are less direct but equally important.
+Some of this is work and/or investments directly support local business, and some are less direct but equally important.

-- \ Numbers may not add due to rounding
+- Numbers may not add due to rounding

 - Capital investments \$4 million

 - Existing Operating Activities \$25 million